 1. Use your instincts!
 Mother Nature is no dummy.
 Both you and your baby have instincts to breastfeed.
 At birth, and even for some time after birth, your baby is capable of latching and feeding well at the breast if you know what to do to support them to do so.
 This technique has a few names.
 Sometimes it is called Natural Breastfeeding.
 Sometimes it is called Biological Nurturing or Laid Back Breastfeeding.
-It harnesses the amazing power of skin-to-skin.
+It harnesses the amazing power of skin-to-skin and your baby’s self-attachment instincts.
 Learn all you can about these instincts and techniques and how they can help with feeding, rest, and recovery.

 2. Consider doula care.
 Doulas are trained support people for labor and postpartum.
 Use of birth doulas has been shown to considerably reduce labor time and interventions; they are associated with fewer c-sections and an increase in positive birth experiences and better breastfeeding outcomes.
 Postpartum doulas help families adjust to the transition of a new family member; they are physically and emotionally supportive during this sensitive time.
 They help with breastfeeding education, entertain older siblings, and ensure a mother is fed, hydrated, and comfortable (which can be very helpful in the event of a surgical birth).
 Both birth and postpartum doulas can help you sort out what is normal and what is not, and help you quickly connect to qualified assistance should it be needed.